 Adromischus fallax Toelken

-Adromischus fallax is a perennial succulent with decumbent branches up to 8 inches (20 cm) long.
-The leaves are plump, paddle-shaped, frosty green with purple speckles, up to 2 inches (5 cm) long and up to 0.8 inches (2 cm) wide.
-The flowers are tubular and whitish with some reddish markings.
+Adromischus fallax is a small succulent with decumbent branches and fleshy, paddle-shaped leaves.
+The branches can grow up to 8 inches (20 cm) long.
+Leaves are grey-green with purple speckles, up to 2 inches (5 cm) long, and up to 0.8 inches (2 cm) wide.
+Flowers are tubular, whitish with some reddish markings, and appear in late winter and spring on up to 12 inches (30 cm) tall, branched stems.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).